top of page

 2

 Sifting years of research, I do my best to present 18th century England in all its bestial beauty.
-Here I'll post some of my favorite references.
+Here are some of my favorite references:

 A Pocket Dictionary of the Vulgar Tongue